5. Taking the Old World (1986-2000)

 During the stretches between Brian’s deployments, the three of them would come together to jam, primarily focusing on Rush songs that they all loved.
 As they practiced, they gradually sharpened their skills, landing paid gigs at local rock clubs in Sachsenhausen, near Frankfurt, and at the Rainbow NCO Club in Darmstadt.
 They decided on the band name 2112 as a playful nod to the progressive rock band they idolized.

-Let’s jump ahead, Brian has wrapped up his military service and is sucking suds in Germany.
+Now, let’s jump back to 1986, Brian has wrapped up his military service and is sucking suds and munching bratwurst in Germany.
 The band 2112 never dissolved or faded; it merely lingered in the space where the power trio had some free time.
-Mike had shifted his focus entirely to his agency, while Ernst was deep into launching his robotics company.
-He even brought Brian on board to head up the lab once he transitioned to civilian life.
-Meanwhile, Mike had built a solid lineup of telephone bands he could book for military gigs and began sending plenty of hired gun work Brian’s way.
+Mike had shifted his focus almost entirely to his agency, while Ernst was deep into launching his robotics company.
+Ernst even brought Brian on board to head up the lab once he transitioned to civilian life.
+Meanwhile, Mike had built a solid lineup of bands he could book for military gigs and began sending plenty of hired gun work Brian’s way.

 “It’s the Cold War era, and back then, the internet was still a pipe dream, the closest thing to a smartphone was a hefty 15-pound brick, and GPS?
 Learn to read a frigging map!
 One communicated through the fidget spinner of the time: the trusty rotary phone.
 A telephone band was an impromptu group of musicians who would get called together on short notice to play a gig, mostly just hours before the show.
 Those brave enough to say yes were known as hired guns.
 If you were lucky, you’d get a setlist dictated over the phone, which meant you could whip up a mixtape to jam to on your way to the venue.
 But rehearsals?
 Forget about it!
 When it was showtime, someone would take on the role of bandleader, most often the person belting out the lead vocals, and that person would have the job of announcing the next song, and off you’d go.” – BGW

 Fun Fact: After joining Ernst at his company as a Robotics Technician, Brian took the opportunity to further his education at the University of Heidelberg, where he earned his bachelor’s degree in Computer Science and Electrical Engineering.
-Then, for his work on JPL’s Discovery project in the 2000s, he was awarded an honorary master’s in Computer Science.
-All that knowledge really paid off when he developed and patented a cutting-edge streaming technology that he licensed to Apple, which has since become a standard feature in mobile devices around the globe.
+Brian later earned an honorary master’s in Computer Engineering for his work in applied Quantum Physics while working for the DoD in 2004.

 The Rainbow Club

 By now, Mike had Brian playing every weekend in every type of band you can think of.
-Blues, country, or jazz, Brian was quickly becoming the go-to guy for every occasion.
-His Home Port, The Rainbow NCO Club in Darmstadt, Germany, where he ran into fellow hired-gun and bassist Bruce Borowski.
+Whether blues, country, or jazz, Brian was quickly becoming the go-to guy for every occasion.
+His home port was The Rainbow NCO Club in Darmstadt, Germany, where he ran into fellow hired-gun and bassist Bruce Borowski.
 Like Brian, Bruce was also ex-military and lived nearby, which made it easy for them to get together and jam.

-At the time, Bruce had a somewhat steady gig with the band Overland Stage, the house band at the Rainbow Club.
-Brian had played for them before, but felt they were a little too old-school for him.
+At the time, Bruce had a steady gig with the band Overland Stage, the house band at the Rainbow Club.
+Brian had played for them before but felt they were a little too old-school for him.
 Undaunted, Bruce persisted, and Brian eventually gave in.
-Overland Stage was Claudia Hüber on lead vocals, Bruce on bass & vocals, Brian on guitar & vocals, Udo Guckelsberger on drums, and Tim Stintsman on pedal steel.
-Eventually, the band got good enough that 5-Star trusted them to open for their stateside acts, which they did when Tom Wopat, John Schneider (both from the television series ‘The Dukes of Hazzard’) came to the Rainbow Club in 1990.
+Overland Stage featured Claudia Hüber on lead vocals, Bruce on bass & vocals, Brian on guitar & vocals, Udo Guckelsberger on drums, and Tim Stintsman on pedal steel.
+Eventually, the band became good enough that 5-Star trusted them to open for their stateside acts, including Tom Wopat and John Schneider (both from the television series ‘The Dukes of Hazzard’) when they came to the Rainbow Club in 1990.

 On occasion, Bruce, Brian, and Udo would step out as the Nighstalkers to get their fix of southern rock and blues.
-But Bruce struggled with a serious drinking problem that made it really hard for him to hold down a job.
-So he began couch surfing, frequently showing up to performances drunk, leading to numerous altercations.
+But Bruce struggled with a serious drinking problem that made it hard for him to hold down a job.
+He began couch surfing and frequently showed up to performances drunk, leading to numerous altercations.
 His reckless behavior escalated to the point that he was banned from the military club circuit, which ultimately forced the 5-Star agency to cut ties with him.
 Brian tried his best to include Bruce in various projects, but over time, Bruce’s behavior became too much for him to manage, and they eventually decided to go their separate ways.

-“Bruce had been pestering me for work for ages, so when I snagged a civilian gig, I gave him a chance if he promised to stay sober.
-On the day of the gig, he showed up at my place sober, which was a good sign, but he insisted on driving his own car, saying he didn’t want to pack his stuff around twice by getting in the bus with the rest of us.
-The venue was only roughly an hour away, so I didn’t think anything of it until we pulled up, and he literally flopped out of the car with vodka bottles spilling out all over the place.”
+“Bruce, he had been pestering me for work for ages, so when I snagged a civilian gig, I gave him a chance if he promised to stay sober.
+On the day of the gig, he showed up at my place sober, which was a good sign, but he insisted on driving his own car, saying he didn’t want to pack his stuff twice by taking the bus with the rest of us.
+The venue was only about an hour away, so I didn’t think anything of it until we pulled up, and he literally flopped out of the car with empty vodka bottles spilling all over the place.”

 “We dumped coffee down his throat to sober him up enough to slog through the night.
-I had a feeling he must’ve had a hidden flask somewhere because about halfway through, he started getting really stupid.
-I went over to ask him to tone it down, and just as I was about to start the next song, he walked over and sucker-punched my face in front of God and the world.
+I had a feeling he must’ve had a hidden flask somewhere because about halfway through, he started acting really stupid.
+I went over to ask him to tone it down, and just as I was about to start the next song, he walked over and sucker-punched me in the face in front of God and the world.
 He then grabbed his gear, jumped in his car, and took off.
 Never to be seen again.
 Lucky for us, a good friend of mine was in the crowd and immediately offered her son’s bass rig for me to use.
-So, I wrapped up the night with a swollen lip, juggling a guitar and the borrowed bass, switching between them as needed.” – BGW.
+So I wrapped up the night with a swollen lip, juggling a guitar and the borrowed bass, switching between them as needed.” – BGW

-This incident was memorialized in the local newspaper (Gießener Allgemeine Zeitung), and the reporter was really impressed with how Brian managed everything.
-He highlighted that Brian not only handled the situation well but also continued to perform professionally and excellently for the rest of the performance.
+This incident was memorialized in the local newspaper (Gießener Allgemeine Zeitung), with the reporter highlighting how Brian not only handled the altercation well but also continued to perform professionally and excellently for the rest of the performance.
 Shortly after the incident, Bruce Borowski returned to his hometown of Detroit, Michigan, where he resides to this day.

 Bakersfield, First Draft